Dominic-C/tips-and-tricks/ROS/README.md

 To use ROS across multiple computers, you have to select a device to act as a master, and the rest to act as slaves.

 ## Set up ROS master computer
+quick tip: `export` creates variables in your instance of the shell

 This device will be running roscore.
 On this device, do the following:
 * `~$ export ROS_MASTER_URI="http://<ip address of master computer>:11311"`
 * `~$ export ROS_IP="<ip address of master computer>"`